cukrzyca

 • Type 1 diabetes – Insulin deficiency is its cause.
 Diabetics require insulin treatment.

-• Type 2 diabetes – is characterized by impaired insulin action or secretion.
-Treatment mainly consists of maintaining a diet and physical activity.
-In special cases, medications or external insulin are needed.
+• Type 2 diabetes – characterized by impaired insulin action or secretion.
+Treatment primarily involves dietary management and physical activity.
+In specific cases, medications or external insulin may be necessary.
 It most often occurs in people between 45 and 64 years of age.
-The disease increasingly affects young people, even 18 years old.
+The disease is increasingly affecting young people, even those as young as 18.

 • Gestational diabetes – appears during pregnancy, usually disappears after the baby is born.